 And what an occasion it was; the idea behind ‘The People’s Charter’ was that it expressed six core principles (not dissimilar to those contained in the current Labour Party manifesto) that candidates in the 2010 General Election could sign up to; which would allow people like me whose consciences hadn’t allowed us to cast our ballots for the Blairite Labour Party, to vote for a candidate who had endorsed the charter, irrespective of what party they represented.

-It was hoped that this could provide a means of getting around the two party system and introducing socialist arguments into the parliamentary debate and as you can see from all of the smiling faces in the short video below everyone was very pleased with the way the launch had gone.
+It was hoped that this could provide a means of getting around the two party system and facilitate the introduction of socialist arguments into the parliamentary debate – and as you can see from all of the smiling faces in the short video below everyone was very pleased with how well the launch had gone.

-That’s right, there was a rock solid, 100% news blackout on the whole event!
+That’s right, there was a rock solid, 100% news blackout of the whole event!
 Sounds unlikely?
-Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the HoP would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
+Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the House of Parliament would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
 But alas it would appear not.